 People pleasing and codependency as forms of emotional unavailability

 I’ve always thought of myself as an emotionally available person.
 I care about other people’s feelings, I’m a good listener, and I’m a loyal friend and partner.
 And I’ve always been a romantic.
-I constantly fantasized about finding a partner that really understood me, really saw me for who I was, someone who really loved me and whom I loved in return.
+I constantly fantasized about finding a partner who understood me, really saw me for who I was, someone who really loved me and whom I loved in return.

 I see now that despite believing I was emotionally available, I was actually just hiding behind an emotionally available exterior.
 I was a really, really great listener.
 I was also good at seeing other people’s strengths, and incredibly accepting and forgiving of any faults.
 I never asked for anything in return, which I thought was me being selfless and giving, but was really me being terrified of a true and reciprocal emotional exchange.

 The idea of someone actually seeing me was horrifying, and quite frankly, not something I was interested in.
 I was much more comfortable playing the all-loving caregiver role.
 It allowed me to control the interaction and minimize vulnerability and risk taking on my part.